James Garner: Marriage and family

-Garner and his wife Lois remained married until Garner's death in 2014.
-They had two separations, the first for three months in 1970, and nine years later they again lived apart for a time, reuniting in September 1981.
+Garner and his wife Lois were still married at his death in 2014, although they had had two periods of separation: the first for three months in 1970, and the second in 1979.
+The couple reunited two years later in September 1981.

 Garner stated that during this second period apart he split his time between Canada and "a rented house in the Valley."
-In each case Garner said the separations were caused by the stress of his acting career, and were not due to marital problems.
-In the case of The Rockford Files he was in almost every scene, in constant pain due to his arthritic knees, and was under tremendous stress from the studio.
-He stated when he quit the series in 1979 he simply needed to spend time alone in order to recover from the stress.
+In each case Garner said the separations were caused by the stress of his acting career and were not due to marital problems.
+In the case of The Rockford Files he was in almost every scene while in constant pain due to his arthritic knees, and under tremendous stress from the studio.
+Garner stated that when he quit the series in 1979, he simply needed to spend time alone in order to recover.

 Garner's death in 2014 was less than a month before their 58th wedding anniversary.
-His wife died seven years later, on October 30, 2021.
+His wife died seven years later, on October 21, 2021, aged 94.